 Baytex Energy is an oil and gas corporation based in Calgary, Alberta, Canada.
 We are engaged in the acquisition, development and production of crude oil and natural gas in the Western Canadian Sedimentary Basin and in the Eagle Ford in the United States.
 Approximately 82% of our production is weighted toward crude oil and natural gas liquids.
-Our common shares trade on the Toronto Stock Exchange and the New York Stock Exchange under the symbol BTE.
+Our common shares trade on the Toronto Stock Exchange under the symbol BTE.

-Our crude oil and natural gas operations are organized into three business units: 1) United States, which includes the Eagle Ford in Texas (non-operated), 2) Light Oil, which includes the Duvernay in Alberta and the Viking in Saskatchewan and 3) Heavy Oil, which includes Peace River and Lloydminster in Alberta and Saskatchewan.
+Our crude oil and natural gas operations are organized into three business units: 1) United States, which includes the Eagle Ford in Texas (non-operated), 2) Light Oil, which includes the Viking in Saskatchewan and the Duvernay in Alberta and 3) Heavy Oil, which includes Peace River and Lloydminster in Alberta and Saskatchewan.
 These business units have a portfolio of mineral leases, with operated and/or non-operated properties and development prospects.
 Within the business units, Baytex has established geographically-organized teams with a full complement of technical professionals (engineers, geoscientists and landmen).
 This comprehensive technical approach is intended to result in thorough identification and evaluation of exploration, development and acquisition opportunities and cost-effective execution of those opportunities.
 We endeavour to add value through internal property development and selective acquisitions.

-We believe that by acting as a responsible company in all aspects of our operations, not just financial, we create long-term sustainable value for all stakeholders.
-We focus on employee opportunities for personal growth, an improved quality of life in communities where we operate, business opportunities for Aboriginal groups, and an attractive return on investment for shareholders.
+We believe that by acting as a responsible energy producer in all aspects of our operations, not just financial, we create long-term sustainable value for all stakeholders.
+We focus on employee opportunities for personal growth, an improved quality of life in communities where we operate, business opportunities for Indigenous communities, and an attractive return on investment for shareholders.
 More broadly, society benefits from environmentally-responsible and sustainable development that produces reliable energy at a reasonable cost.

 Developing oil and gas resources requires long-term commitment and cooperation.
-Openly sharing the company's ESG performance with our stakeholders is important to achieving continued long-term success in resource development.
-In the summer of 2020, we released the company's 2019 sustainability metrics, and in the fall of 2021 we plan to publish our fifth Corporate Sustainability Report.
+Openly sharing the company's Environmental, Social and Governance (ESG) performance with our stakeholders is important to achieving continued long-term success in resource development.
+Our efforts are focused on pragmatic and impactful opportunities to continuously improve our operational practices.
+We monitor our impacts, set meaningful target to improve our performance and remain committed to transparent disclosures to our stakeholders.
+In the summer of 2021, we released the company's fifth biennial sustainability report, now called our ESG report.